mahdiHash/mahdiHash/README.md

 - The language I'm planning to learn is **TypeScript**,

-- I've learned JavaScript in 2021 and I hope to grasp TS in a few months.
+- I've learned JavaScript in 2021 and I hope to grasp TS in a few months,

 - I'm learning JS and TS to work with Node.js, and not to be a front-end developer (I'm tooooo lazy for front),